h2oai/tutorials/Driverless AI/natural-language-processing-tutorial-sentiment-analysis /natural-language-processing-tutorial-sentiment-analysis.md

 - **Word-Based BiGRU TensorFlow Models for NLP**

 Specify whether to use Word-based BiG-RU TensorFlow models for NLP.
-This option is ignored if TensorFlow is disabled.
-We recommend that you disable this option on systems that do not use GPUs.
+This option is ignored if TensorFlow is disabled.For this experiment,we shall disable this setting.

 - **Character-Based CNN TensorFlow Models for NLP**